-File Permissions define the explicit rights a computer or user has to a particular directory, file, or set of files.
-Such permissions may be defined by editing the /etc/samba/smb.conf file and specifying the explicit permissions of a defined file share.
+Read and write permissions define the explicit rights a computer or user has to a particular share.
+Such permissions may be defined by editing the /etc/samba/smb.conf file and specifying the explicit permissions inside a share.

 For example, if you have defined a Samba share called share and wish to give read-only permissions to the group of users known as qa, but wanted to allow writing to the share by the group called sysadmin and the user named vincent, then you could edit the /etc/samba/smb.conf file, and add the following entries under the /share/ entry: